gywns6287/MSENet/README.md

  #### Model summary

-1. This model was based on ResNet50 and Xception.
+1. This model is end-to-end networks for eye-muscle area segmentation and marbling score estimation.

-2. This model is end-to-end networks for segmentation and classification.
+2. MSENet-ResNet50 designed by ResNet50 (He et al., 2016) for the scoring module, while MSENet-Xception use Xception (Chollet, 2017).

 3. Model code can be found in `model.py`.

-####   Execution for Bridge-ResNet50
+####   Execution for MSENet-ResNet50
 ```
 python main.py --img example --out example_results --model resnet
 ```

-####   Execution for Bridge-Xception
+####   Execution for MSENet-Xception
 ```
 python main.py --img example --out example_results --model xception
 ```